rokmc756/postgres-cluster/README.md

 ![alt text](https://github.com/rokmc756/postgres-cluster/blob/main/roles/patroni-postgres/images/patroni_cluster_architecture.png)

-## Main Components of Patroni cluster for PostgreSQL
+## Main Components of Patroni cluster for VMware Postgres
 - Patroni provides a template for creating, managing, maintaining and monitoring highly available clusters using Postgres streaming replication.
 Patroni handles the Postgres database initialization as well as planned switchovers or unplanned failovers.
 - ETCD stores the state of the PostgreSQL cluster.
 When any changes in the state of any PostgreSQL node are found, Patroni updates the state change in the ETCD key-value store.
 ETCD uses this information to elects the master node and keeps the cluster UP and running.
 - HAProxy keeps track of changes in the Master/Slave nodes and connects to the appropriate master node when the clients request a connection.

 It guides you how to set up a threer-node PostgreSQL cluster with Patroni on CentOS 7.

-## How to install Patroni Cluster in postgres-cluster
+## How to install Patroni Cluster for VMware Postgres
 ~~~
 $ vi ansible-hosts
 [all:vars]